proglang/ldgv/README.md

 ## using the docker image

-Instead of installing stack on your local machine, you can run the whole process with docker (which needs to be installed).
+Instead of installing stack on your local machine, you can run the whole process with docker (Docker version 20.10.7, build f0df350).
 This is a quick-and-dirty image, but it seems to work ok.

-* Build the image using `docker build -t pthie/gldlc .`
+* Build the image using `docker build -t pthie/gldlc .` in the top-level directory.
-* Redirect the input files into `docker run -i pthie/gldlc`
+* Replace `stack run` by `docker run -i pthie/gldlc`.
+For example

+`docker run -i pthie/gldlc < examples/node.ldgv`